 He sat in the wooden chair, a lamp beside him casting light into the darkness.
 It was just enough to cast his shadow on the gloomy old walls, which could use a bit of renovation.
-He looked around the house where he had spent most of his childhood and teenage years.

 It felt familiar but also filled with resentment.
 The walls held stories of all the drama that had unfolded in the house.
 But this was his story, and only he could elucidate the emotions felt in each moment.
 We, hidden in the darkness, could only listen as we watched his illuminated face.